-Obtaining User, Group, and Host Information from NIS on System V

-If your system is using NIS and you want your NetWare® server to use (point to) the NIS database on the UNIX host, enter the NIS domain name and server address in the appropriate Server Profile fields.
-For more information on using a non-NetWare NIS server, see "Using a Non-NetWare Server as the NIS Master" on page 222.
+Obtaining User, Group, and Host Information from NIS on System V name and server address in the appropriate Server Profile fields.
+For more information on using a non-NetWare NIS server, see "Using a Non-NetWare Server as the NIS Master" on page 215.